Nokia 8 Sirocco With Dual Cameras, Stainless Steel Frame Launched at MWC

 Why Game of Thrones Creators Writing Star Wars Might Be a Bad, Bad Idea

 Nokia 8 Sirocco was launched by HMD Global on Sunday at the Nokia Mobile launch event in Barcelona.
 The smartphone is a redesigned version of the Nokia 8 flagship launched last year, featuring a curved glass finish, and a precision-crafted stainless steel frame.
-The company says the stainless steel frame is 2.5 times stronger than 6000 series aluminium used in the predecessor, and it’s also more compact in height, width, and thickness than the original.
+The company says the stainless steel frame of the new Nokia 8 Sirocco is 2.5 times stronger than 6000 series aluminium used in the predecessor, and it’s also more compact in height, width, and thickness than the original.
 It bears a slightly different rear camera setup, and IP67 rating for dust and water resistance.
-It is an Android One smartphone, with the company touting the use of stock Android as well as promising swift updates.
+The Nokia 8 Sirocco is an Android One smartphone, with the company touting the use of stock Android as well as promising swift updates.

 Nokia 7 Plus Android One Smartphone With Dual Rear Cameras Launched